-The RBA trimmed mean CPI in Australia rose by 0.2% month-on-month in February 2026, compared to market expectations and January's 0.3% increase.
-This marks the fifth release in the transition from the quarterly CPI to the full Monthly CPI, which now serves as Australia’s primary measure of inflation according to the Australian Bureau of Statistics (ABS). source: Australian Bureau of Statistics
+The RBA trimmed mean CPI in Australia rose by 0.3% month-on-month in March 2026, in line with market expectations and picking up from a 0.2% gain in February.
+This marks the sixth release in the transition from the quarterly CPI to the full Monthly CPI, which now serves as Australia’s primary measure of inflation according to the Australian Bureau of Statistics (ABS). source: Australian Bureau of Statistics

 Calendar GMT Reference Actual Previous Consensus TEForecast